What is overtime? A simple guide to overtime pay and rate

 Your employee is not eligible to be paid for any "reasonable additional hours."
 Nonetheless, they are entitled to be paid overtime, penalty rates, or other forms of compensation for extra hours worked if an enterprise agreement or award covers them.

 Suppose an enterprise agreement or modern award covers your employee.
-In that case, they are eligible for penalty rates, other allowances, and overtime pay for hours work in addition to or outside their regular working hours.
+In that case, they are eligible for penalty rates, other allowances, and overtime pay for hours worked in addition to or outside their regular working hours.
 Moreover, employment contracts may consist of provisions regarding overtime.

 Make sure you familiarise yourself with responsibilities under applicable agreements or awards.
 For example, if you don't wish to pay your employees in strict compliance with a modern award, ensure a formal contractual agreement is in place.